-He also loves a show “Color Crew”.
-I took screen shots of the blank coloring pages and the finished pages from the show on YouTube and laminated those and put them in a binder.
+He also loves the show “Color Crew”.
+I took screenshots of the blank coloring pages and the finished pages from the show on YouTube and laminated those and put them in a binder.
 He colors the pages along with the show then uses a magic eraser to erase and can color them again!
 He’s done this one so many times he has memorized the order.

 So here is a breakdown of some of the skills you are helping your child build when you use screen time as an interactive experience rather than a sedentary one.